The Role of Fire Shutters in Commercial Buildings

 WHY DO I NEED A FIRE SHUTTER?

 Fire shutters enable businesses to reduce the impact of a fire.
 They play a big part in compartmentalisation; containing the flames within a specified area and reducing the risk to life and property.
 They assist in the meeting of building regulations and commercial risk assessments, add an extra level of security, and can even reduce insurance premiums.
-When commercial property owners consider that a fire can cause tens of thousands of pounds worth of damage, the cost of the shutters themselves is far outweighed.
+When commercial property owners assess the potential cost of fire damage they often find that the cost of the shutters themselves is insignificant.

 Government guidelines recognise the requirement for fire shutters.
 Their risk assessment for shops and offices advises to locate catering facilities, particularly those with deep fat fryers, in separate buildings.
 In many cases this isn’t possible, and therefore the document states that they “should be separated from the rest of the building by fire resisting construction”.
 Fire shutters are therefore commonly integrated into the design of canteens and kitchens.